catarinaopires/eval-multimodal-medical-case-retrieval/README.md

 ![Workflow pipeline of the retrieval system](./docs/pipeline.svg) **Workflow pipeline of the retrieval system:** dataset collection and article encoding (step 1), storage and indexing of embeddings (step 2), query encoding (step 3), results fusion (step 4), and retrieval of a final ranked list of results (step 5).
 The query workflow is turquoise, whereas the articles' workflow is black.

+Note: To use LongCLIP, download the checkpoint of the model [LongCLIP-B](https://huggingface.co/BeichenZhang/LongCLIP-B) and place it under `./checkpoints`.

 ## Environment Variables

 In order to run the project, you need to set all of the following environment variables in a `.env` file: